dotnet/linker/docs/design/RUC-on-type.md

 static void TestSuppressionOnType ()
 {
-    // IL2026: TestSuppressionOnMethod(): Using method 'ClassWithRequiresUnreferencedCode.MethodWithDangerousCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: TestSuppressionOnMethod(): Using member 'ClassWithRequiresUnreferencedCode.MethodWithDangerousCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--.
     ClassWithRequiresUnreferencedCode.MethodWithDangerousCode()
 }
 ```